What happens to your old mobile home when it is pulled out of your lot or space?

 When you are ready to go forward with your new manufactured home, it will require us to remove, or pull out your older existing mobile home.
 Depending on the condition of the mobile home, we normally have a used mobile home broker transport the mobile home to their sales lot, to another mobile home park or used for ranch, farm housing or temporary housing.
 Some older mobile homes that cannot be salvaged are dismantled and disposed of locally at a cost.

-Before your new manufactured home is installed, Ferris Homes makes sure the site or space has been properly prepared.
+Before your new manufactured home is installed, Ferris Homes makes sure the site or space has been properly prepared and debris hauled away.
 Ferris Homes pays careful attention to the following details to ensure satisfaction with your new manufactured home for years to come.

 Here are a few considerations when Ferris Homes prepares a site for the delivery of your new manufactured home:

 - The delivery truck must be able to reach the site.